The state government monitors the population of South Australia which continues to grow and change.

-Between 2007 and 2010 large increases in net overseas migration were the major driver of increased population growth.
+- Between 2007 and 2010 large increases in NOM were the major driver of increased population growth.

-Declines in net overseas migration coupled with increasing net interstate migration losses slowed South Australia's population growth to 2016.
+- Declines in NOM coupled with increasing NIM losses slowed South Australia's population growth to 2016.

-Between 2017 and 2019 increases in net overseas migration and a reduction in net interstate migration losses have boosted the state’s population growth.
-Recent impacts of COVID-19 have resulted in a decline in overseas migration, offset partly by further reduction in net interstate migration loss.
+- Between 2017 and 2020 increases in NOM and a reduction in NIM losses have boosted the state’s population growth.
+Recent impacts of COVID-19 have resulted in a loss in overseas migration in 2021, offset partly by a slight increase in NIM.

-Natural increase has remained relatively steady since 2006 although has started a slight decline in recent years due to an ageing population and decreasing fertility rates.
+- Natural increase (NI) has remained relatively steady since 2006 although has started a slight decline in recent years due to an ageing population and decreasing fertility rates.
 A slight increase in fertility rates, and slightly fewer deaths in 2021 has resulted in a small turnaround to this trend.